Esri/realtime-grpc-feed/samples/csharp/grpc-sender/README.md

 # grpc-sender
 This is a C# .Net console application to send data from a delimited text file to a gRPC endpoint using unary or streaming requests.
-Publish this console app to your Azure portal to create a continuously running source of messages to your gRPC feed to support demos of Velocity.
+Publish this console app to your Azure portal to create a continuously running source of messages to your Velocity gRPC feed.

 ## Features